Taxpayers warned over HMRC charging £3.5 billion too much26

 Natalie Bowers, founder of niche IT contractor jobs agency Bowers Partnership, tried to cut to the facts of the Reeves’ CV furore.

-A veteran recruiter for London’s Square Mile, Bowers told Moore News: “Reeves may have pumped up her Bank of England experience.
+A veteran recruiter for London’s Square Mile, Ms Bowers told Moore News: “Reeves may have pumped up her Bank of England experience.

-“And she has bragged about being an economist…but [now she] fesses up she was in [non-descript] ‘Retail Banking.’.
+“And she has bragged about being an economist…but [now she] fesses up she was in [non-descript] ‘Retail Banking.’

 “This whole sizzler highlights the need for transparency, as in any job honesty builds trust.
 Right, Rachel?!”